It’s Pride Month! Let’s Talk Self-Care & Acceptance

 June is LGBTQA+ Pride month, and the party’s already started!

 All year, queer communities look forward to the gorgeous weather, the parade, and the parties that Pride month brings.
-Things extra loud, extra colourful, and for the most part, the whole world celebrates.
+Things extra loud, extra colorful, and for the most part, the whole world celebrates.

 And honestly, it gets exhausting.